architect/arc.codes/src/views/docs/en/reference/app.arc/http.md

 ## Example

-These configuration examples show how to define http routes:
+These configuration examples show how to define `@http` routes:

 <h5>arc</h5>